stillinqueue/retail-lakehouse-databricks-pyspark/README.md

 ### Phase 1: Sales Lakehouse Capstone

-The first phase of this project builds a Databricks Lakehouse pipeline for eCommerce sales transactions.
+The first phase builds a Databricks Lakehouse pipeline for eCommerce sales transactions.

 It includes: